Welcome to the RAF Air Helicopter Club.

 Re: RAF Air Helicopter Club Mon 29th June

-I'm a bit confused by the trim.
-There appears to be 2 trim buttons0405 Andrew wrote: ↑23 Jun 2020, 09:23 Like all the modules, it's practice.
+0405 Andrew wrote: 23 Jun 2020, 09:23 Like all the modules, it's practice.
 I'm no expert but would be very happy to have a 1 on 1 session on take off and landings.
 I'm usually on one of the main servers at around 5.30 am over the weekend.
 Or PM me.

 One tip, get to know the trim switch, especially if you have a short throw joystick with a spring.
 That way you can keep movements of the cyclic to the minimum.
 Constant trimming in the landing sequence is the key for me.